-Despite their obvious value, BBUs (available for Series 5) are not the optimal solution: they must usually be purchased separately from the controller card, and require constant monitoring, maintenance and replacement.
+Despite their obvious value, BBUs are not an ideal solution: they must usually be purchased separately from the controller card, and require constant monitoring, maintenance and replacement.
 Old batteries must be disposed of in an environmentally-responsible manner.

-Adaptec Series 6 and Series 5Z controllers offer a different approach: Zero-Maintenance Cache Protection.
+Adaptec Series 5Z controllers offer a different approach: Zero-Maintenance Cache Protection.